Amrapali: As a courtesan

-After being declared a Nagarvadhu, Amrapali also became the Rajanartiki or court dancer.
+After being declared a Nagarvadhu.
 Her talent and beauty attracted so many men that the glory of Vaishali during this period is often attributed to Amrapali's fame.
 The price to see Amrapali's art form was fifty Karshapanas per night, and her treasury grew much larger than the treasuries of some kings.

+It is said that Amrapali was declared the "most beautiful" girl at the age of 11 and was later made nagarvadhu.
+She also is a celebrated rajnartaki (court dancer) in the ancient Vaishali.
+Amrapali was also proficient in music, dance, hunting, archery, horse handling etc. She had great love for classical songs and dance.

 Legends associated with Amrapali

 Amrapali and Bimbisara

 Stories of her beauty travelled to the ears of Bimbisara, king of the hostile neighbouring kingdom of Magadha.
 He attacked Vaishali, and took refuge in Amrapali's house.
 Bimbisara was a good musician.
 Before long, Amrapali and Bimbisara fell in love.
 When she learned his true identity, Amrapali asked Bimbisara to leave and cease his war.
 Bimbisara, smitten with love, did as she asked.
 In the eyes of the people of Vaishali, this incident made him a coward.
 Later, Amrapali bore him a son named Vimala Kondanna.

 Ajatashatru, Bimbisara's son by Queen Chellana (according to Jaina traditions) or Queen Kosala Devi (according to Buddhist traditions), later invaded Vaishali due to a dispute with his brothers.
 He was so moved by her beauty that when Amrapali was imprisoned, he burned the whole of Vaishali.
 Almost everyone died in the massacre, except his beloved Amrapali, but when she saw the condition of her motherland, she renounced her love for him.